openaps/docs/docs/docs/walkthrough/phase-4/advanced-features.md

 Like all features and steps, you'll want to carefully enable, test, and observe the outcomes of this feature.
 To turn this feature on, run the setup script from phase 2 and choose advanced features.

-With AMA, you will have 3 purple line predictions in Nightscout.
+With AMA, once you enable forecast display in your Nightscout configuration (see the Nightscout documentation for the correct variables to set) you will have 3 purple line predictions in Nightscout.
 (Unless you have NO carbs onboard, then you will have only one purple line.)

 * Top line == based on current carb absorption and most accurate right after eating carbs